Ko Pepeha o toku Papa:

 My Pakeha ancestry is of Celtic extraction – however, it is my whakapapa as Tangata whenua, that binds me to this time, place and space.

-He encouraged me to look to the toi mahi of my tupuna for artistic influence, insisting my Maoritanga is what made me original and unique to the world.
+He encouraged me to look to the Mahi Toi of my tupuna for artistic influence, insisting my Maoritanga is what set me apart from other artists, making me unique to the world.

 From here my passion for Toi Nga Puhi was ignited, a source of artistic awe and wonder to empower my cultural identity and energise my creative soul.

 In 1994 with Max White’s mentoring, I was accepted to Elam, School of Fine Art at the University of Auckland.
-Completing two years of study at Te Toi Hou, at the Maori Arts department – the first of its kind.
+Completing two years of study at Te Toi Hou, at the Maori Art department – the first of its kind in this fine art institution.
 Here I had the privilege of being mentored by acclaimed Maori visual artists, Kura Te Waru Rewiri, and the late Selwyn Muru.

-By my third year, I began to long for life experience that university academia could not provide, and the desire for a change of pace from my concrete, urban environment.
+After completing my second year, I longed for life experience that academia could not provide, and the desire for a change of pace from my concrete, urban environment called.

-In 1997 I left the lecture theatres of Elam for the mountain corridors of Te Wai Pounamu o Maui, the South Island.
-The plan, a working holiday in the orchards of Nelson at Tapawera, Mapua and Motueka.
+In 1997 I left the lecture theatres of Elam for the mountain corridors of Te Wai Pounamu o Maui, the South Island for a working holiday in the orchards of Nelson at Tapawera, Mapua and Motueka.

-The country life style and relaxed pace appealed to me greatly, and the 6 month long apple season, soon turned into 4 years.
-These were some of the happiest days of my life and in 1999 gave birth to my son, then in 2000 my daughter.
+The country lifestyle and relaxed pace appealed to me greatly, and the 6-month apple season, soon turned into 4 years.
+In 1999 giving birth to my son, then in 2000 my daughter.

-With the new responsibilities of motherhood, I decided it was time to pickup my professional development, returning to Mangere in 2001.
-With the support of my whanau, in 2002 I enrolled at the Manukau Institute of Technology in Otara, South Auckland, to complete a Bachelors of Visual Arts..
+In 2001 I returned to Mangere for the support of my whanau, enrolling at the Manukau Institute of Technology in Otara, South Auckland in 2003, to complete my Bachelor of Visual Arts.

-This was the year my grandmother was diagnosed with Alzheimer’s, signalling the end of her reign as Ahi Kaa of our whanau whenua, while offering the bittersweet opportunity for me to fill this role.
+However, in 2007, with the encouragement of my father, I made the decision to return to my ancestral homeland at Pupuke, Whangaroa brought about by my grandmother’s diagnosis of Alzheimer’s.
+This signalling the end of her reign as Ahi Kaa of our whanau whenua, while offering the bittersweet opportunity for me to fill this role.

 With a young family in tow, I put the pressures and expectations of my urban existence behind us, packed up and left for Pupuke to keep the fire burning.

-In 2010 my Grandmother passed away surrounded by her whanau.
-We lay her to rest at Waitaruke, at the head waters of Whangaroa.
+In 2010 my grandmother passed away surrounded by her whanau.
+We lay her to rest at Waitaruke, at the head waters of Whangaroa. moana.

-Everyday we honour her memory and legacy by living and thriving on the whenua she held for us, her mokopuna.
+Every day we honour her legacy by living and thriving on the whenua she held for us, her mokopuna.

-In 2008 to 20I3, I found a source of purpose and connection at Te Huia Marae in the form of weekend Wananga and Marae Noho run by Hou Kainga.
+In 2010 to 20I5, I found a source of purpose and connection at Te Huia Marae in the form of weekend Wananga and Marae Noho run by Hou Kainga.
 Kaupapa included Te Reo, Raranga, Whakapapa, Waiata, Karanga, Kapa Haka, Tikanga, Maramataka and Matauranga Maori.

-The connection to moana (sea), whanaunga (relatives), whakapapa (geneology) and tupuna (ancestors) became a rich source of spiritual enlightenment, and creative inspiration that my concrete jungle could not provide.
+The connection to moana (sea), whanaunga (relatives), whakapapa (geneology) and tupuna (ancestors) became a rich source of spiritual contentment and creative inspiration that my concrete jungle could not provide.

-In 2017 I gained employment at The Papa Hapu o Whangaroa, a local historical research and archival unit that supported claimant evidence for the Treaty settlements.
+In 2018 I gained employment at The Papa Hapu o Whangaroa, a local historical research and archival unit that supported claimant evidence for the Waitangi Treaty settlements.

-My function to analyse and strengthen claimant Briefs of Evidence (BOE) in preparation for stage two of the Treaty Settlement process.
+My function to analyse and strengthen claimant Briefs of Evidence (BOE) in preparation for stage two of the process.

-This mahi gave me a very personal perspective of our colonial history and the maemae (greivances) impacting Whangaroa tangata whenua.
+This mahi gave me an in-depth perspective of our colonial history and the maemae (grievances) impacting Whangaroa tangata whenua.
 I learnt how 200 years of toi mahi and visual art history was erased through Christianity, leaving our Marae unadorned, barren and sterile.

 The restoration of mahi toi became my main focus, purpose and drive.